onap/vnfrqts-testcases/docs/OnboardInstantiateTests.rst

 1. The virtual machine has been successfully created in OpenStack without errors.

-2. If the VNF exposes Operations, Administration, and Management (OAM) interfaces on an OAM network, then each IP address address exposed by the VNF on the OAM network must respond to a PING command.
-The identification of the OAM network and IPs is left to the implementation and documentation of the **Test Engine**.

-3. Each virtual machine in the OpenStack must have a corresponding ``vserver`` ONAP's Available and Active Inventory (AAI) component with all required data elements.
+2. Each virtual machine in the OpenStack must have a corresponding ``vserver`` ONAP's Available and Active Inventory (AAI) component with all required data elements.

-4. The VNF has a ``Generic-VNF`` object recorded in AAI with all required data elements.
+3. The VNF has a ``Generic-VNF`` object recorded in AAI with all required data elements.